 - View calls as appointments — If you have to take a call not at your lunch hour, view it the same as you would an appointment — put it in your planner and leave the office, even if it’s just to step outside the front door.

-Readers, what are your rules and guidelines for personal phone calls at the office?
+Readers, what are your rules and guidelines for making personal phone calls at work?